-NEWS FLASH: Changing Stories Counseling (me, Eli) has joined the awesome pack at Puget Sound Psychotherapy and will be moving to 2719 East Madison, Suite 300 in early January!
+Changing Stories Counseling (me, Eli) joined the awesome pack at Puget Sound Psychotherapy and moved to 2719 East Madison, Suite 300 in January 2016.

 Are you hesitant/reluctant to try counseling because you think it means something is wrong/broken/weak in you?